ShauryaSood2003/dailyTrackingSystem/README.md

 - **Productivity Scoring**: Quantifies your daily output
 - **Automated Scheduling**: Can run automatically at end of day
 - **Local Storage**: Saves reports to your computer for easy access
+- **Git Integration**: Automatically commits and pushes reports to team repositories

 ## 🔧 Setup